Industry Report — April 2026

 Why F&B Manufacturers Are Still in the Middle of It

 Industry 4.0 adoption in food and beverage manufacturing lags behind other industrial sectors for well-understood reasons.
 Production environments are hostile to standard IT hardware.
-Legacy OT equipment was designed before network connectivity was a consideration.
-Regulatory obligations can still be met manually, reducing urgency.
-Mid-market operations rarely have the internal IT depth to drive transformation alongside day-to-day support.
+Legacy OT equipment was designed before network connectivity was a consideration and frequently cannot be patched, updated, or integrated with modern systems.
+Regulatory obligations can still be met manually, which reduces urgency.
+Mid-market operations rarely have the internal IT depth to drive a transformation program alongside day-to-day support.

 The result is a characteristic adoption pattern: point solutions deployed without a unifying architecture.
 Sensors that report to isolated dashboards.
 ERPs that contain production data only because someone manually entered it.
+Cloud storage used for backup rather than analytics.
 Security controls applied to office systems but not to production networks.

 Honest Assessment

 Most mid-market F&B manufacturers are at partial Industry 4.0 adoption: meaningful technology investment, incomplete integration.
-The value gap typically comes down to three things: network architecture that does not support what the technology requires, security controls never extended to OT systems, and data that exists but cannot be accessed because nothing connects it.
+The value gap between what has been spent and what is being realized typically comes down to three things: network architecture that does not support what the technology requires, security controls that were never extended to OT systems, and data that exists in systems but cannot be accessed because nothing connects it.

 Why F&B Manufacturing Is Different